irrdnet/irrd/docs/admins/deployment.rst

 * ``random_page_cost`` should be set to ``1.0``.
 Otherwise, PostgreSQL is too reluctant to use the efficient indexes in the IRRd database, and will opt for slow full table scans.
-* ``work_mem`` should be set to 50MB to allow PostgreSQL to do in-memory sorting and merging.
+* ``work_mem`` should be set to at least 50MB to allow PostgreSQL to do in-memory sorting and merging of IRRD queries.
+It can be set higher.
 * ``shared_buffers`` should be set to around 1/8th - 1/4th of the system
-  memory to benefit from caching, with a max of a few GB.
+  memory to benefit from caching.
 * ``max_connections`` may need to be increased from 100.
 Generally, there will be one open connection for:
   * Each permitted whois connection